 EMT 1117 consists of didactic and laboratory class time as well as, clinical training in the hospital setting and training aboard an ambulance.
 Completion of this course qualifies the student to be eligible to sit for the National Registry of Emergency Medical Technicians exam.

-This course is prerequisite for entry to the Emergency Medical Sciences Paramedic Program this course is prerequisite for entry to the EMT-Paramedic Training Program.
+This course is a prerequisite for entry to the Emergency Medical Sciences Paramedic Program.
+This course is also a prerequisite for entry to the EMT-Paramedic Training Program.